Geometric structures of late points of a two-dimensional simple random walk: Known results and main results

 (I) The proof of (\ref{app1})

-In Section \ref{Theoh2} (Proposition \ref{prop8*}), we shall see the probability that $x_1,..., x_j$ in $D(0,n)$ are uncovered by the walk under a certain condition of a crossing number between two large circles to estimate the left-hand side of (\ref{app1}).
-In Section \ref{basic}, we also obtain equations consisting of hitting probabilities and Green's functions (see (\ref{simeq})), which yield that hitting probabilities can be expressed by certain cofactors of $(G_n(x_i,x_l))_{1\le i,l \le j}$ (see (\ref{hha})).
+In Section \ref{Theoh2} (Proposition \ref{prop8*}), we shall see the probability that $x_1,..., x_j$ in $D(0,n)$ will be uncovered by the walk under a certain condition determined by the crossing number between two large circles is used to estimate the left-hand side of (\ref{app1}).
+In Section \ref{basic}, we obtain equations consisting of hitting probabilities and Green's functions (see (\ref{simeq})), which show that hitting probabilities can be expressed by certain cofactors of $(G_n(x_i,x_l))_{1\le i,l \le j}$ (see (\ref{hha})).
 Finally, we find that the product is equal to the right-hand side of (\ref{app1}).

-Next, we provide an explanation of the proof of Theorem \ref{h2} by assuming (\ref{app1}).
+Next, we provide an explanation of the proof of Theorem \ref{h2} assuming (\ref{app1}).
 We explain the difficulty of the proof of the upper bound.
-In fact, by using (\ref{app1}), we find that a logarithm of (\ref{dec}) is asymptotically equal to that of the summation of
+In fact, by using (\ref{app1}), we find that the logarithm of (\ref{dec}) is asymptotically equal to that of the summation of